 Of course you will need to discuss both benefits and side effects.
 You might like to consider taking prescribed or OTC anti-nausea medication.
 If you can't find effective medications, you will need to look for other options to include in your migraine prevention kit.

-Some natural ways to deal with nausea are: peppermint, anti-nausea wrist bands, and fresh slices of ginger in hot water (ginger tea).
+Some natural ways to deal with nausea are: peppermint, anti-nausea wrist bands, and fresh slices of ginger in hot water (click here for my ginger tea recipe).
 Whatever works best for you goes into your migraine prevention kit.
 If you prefer a more natural approach, please read migraine relief without drugs.

 My neurologist always said to take my tablets early, but I did not know what he meant for years because the pain was so unbearable.
 Now I know that the family of triptans are most effective when taken before this nerve storm takes hold and spreads.